-Istria is one of the most beautiful parts of Croatia!
-Because of the distance and numerous sights to see in Istria, either self-driving or joining one of the day tours from Zagreb is the best way to see the region.
+Istria is one of the most beautiful regions of Croatia!
+Because of the close distance and numerous sights to see in Istria, either self-driving or joining one of the Istria day tours from Zagreb is the best way to see the region.
 On a highly-rated 10-hour Zagreb Tour, participants get to see three of the best Istria destinations: Pula, Porec and – our personal favorite – Rovinj.

-In the ancient city of Pula, which is 3 hours from Zagreb, visitors get to see a well-preserved Roman amphitheater that was once used in Gladiator battles.
+In the ancient city of Pula, which is 3 hours from Zagreb, visitors get to tour a well-preserved Roman amphitheater that was once used in Gladiator battles.
 Just 45 minutes north is pretty-as-a-picture Rovinj.
-The fishing village boasts narrow cobblestoned lanes and a hill-topping church that overlooks the sea.
-Another 45 minutes north is Porec, home to the famous UNESCO-listed Euphrasian Basilica.
-Read more about the highlights of touring Istria and then read the reviews for the Istria Tour!
+The fishing village boasts narrow cobblestoned lanes and a hill-topping church that overlooks the Adriatic Sea.
+Another 45 minutes to the north is Porec, home to the famous UNESCO-listed Euphrasian Basilica.
+Read more about the highlights of touring Istria and then read the reviews for of a highly recommended Istria Tour!

 Because Zagreb is located in northern Croatia, day trips to popular southern coastal destinations are not ideal.
 The long distances to top destinations, however, are connected by public bus.
-Travelers renting a car can connect the country’s main cities in a Croatia road trip.
+Travelers renting a car can connect the country’s main cities on a Croatia Road Trip.